Elopement Meaning: The Truth About Elopements

 After crunching the numbers, I think it’s safe to say that the key difference between the definition of an elopement and the definition of a traditional wedding is centered around this idea of your day being about the two of you versus your guests.
 When you have a traditional wedding, you’re typically dedicating the majority of your wedding budget to the guest experience.
 If that’s what you want, that’s awesome!
 Go for it!
 But for a lot of couples, this doesn’t vibe with them.
 And that’s where elopements come in.

 Ok that makes sense, but you probably have one key question about this whole elopement definition of ours: aren’t elopements just secretive, poorly planned, sometimes shameful events where a couple runs away to a place like Las Vegas to tie the knot?
+What is an elopement, really?
 Honestly, I can’t blame you for thinking that.

 Our culture has done such a crappy job of showing couples how insanely intentional and epic modern day elopements can be.
-Luckily, the definition of an elopement has changed A LOT these days.
-And people are starting to view them as the epic option they are.
+Luckily, we’ve witnessed this elopement definition change A LOT these days.
+And people are starting to view elopements as the epic option they are.
 In fact, we’d argue that elopements are some of the most genuine, love-focused, fun, and intentional ways to get married.
 And we’re excited to explain why.
 We’ll also dive into what an elopement isn’t and debunk some of the common misconceptions a lot of couples have when considering an elopement.

 But before we dive into defining elopements any further, I want to share our own elopement story.
 I don’t want to just throw out this elopement definition without explaining why we’re qualified to define elopements in the first place.
-First off, we are elopement photographers who exclusively specialize in photographing these intimate weddings.
+First off, we are elopement photographers who exclusively specialize in photographing these types of intimate weddings.
 We’ve seen firsthand how unique, thoughtful, and fun these days can be.
 But beyond that, we are also a couple who eloped.
+We have outright lived this new and modern definition of eloping.

 My husband Ed and I were planning our own traditional large wedding for a whole year (booked a venue, hired vendors, and everything).
 But we eventually realized that a big wedding didn’t feel like us, and that it wasn’t the best representation and celebration of our relationship.
 There are a number of reasons why we decided an elopement was best for us, but ultimately we spent the next year planning our adventurous elopement at Great Sand Dunes National Park instead of our traditional, big wedding.
 We ditched our old wedding plans and did things our own way.